John95ac/Race-Menu-Overlay-and-SlaveTats-Helper/README.md

 - **Backups**: Automatic timestamped backups for JSON/PSC in a `Backups` subfolder.
 Dedicated manager dialog to create/restore/list backups (accessible via "Backups" button in creator tabs).
 - **Compilation Assistance**: Copy to MO2 `overwrite/source/scripts` → compile with PCA → auto-move .pex and clean.
 Quiet modes reduce logs; emulator allows standalone use without MO2.

-The tool ensures safe operations with try-catch blocks, progress indicators, and detailed logging.
-For more details, check the [GitHub repository](https://github.com/John95ac) or [Nexus Mods page](https://www.nexusmods.com/skyrimspecialedition/users/John1995ac?tab/user+files).

----

-## Troubleshooting

-- **DDS Preview Issues**: Ensure Pillow with BC7 support is installed (`pip install pillow pillow_bc7`).
-If BC7 DDS fail to load, check the terminal for errors (e.g., "Failed to load").
-Test with standard DDS files.
-Install plugins manually if needed.
-- **No 7z Packing**: Install 7-Zip for .7z archives; the tool automatically falls back to .zip (slower but functional).
-- **Paths Not Found**: The tool uses absolute paths relative to the working directory (project root).
-In VSCode, set the workspace to the project folder.
-For PCA helper, use the gear icon to configure routes (e.g., `source_path` for Source path).
-- **INI Configuration**: Edit `Data/PapyrusCompiler.ini` for PCA settings:
-  - [PCA] `QuietCopyStep=true` (silent file copying), `QuietPSCStep=true` (no code dumps), `QuietEndStep=true` (minimal cleanup logs), `AutoRunOnAllPex=true` (auto-move on .pex detection).
-  - [Route] `source_path` (Source folder), `scripts_path` (`overwrite/scripts`), `source_scripts_path` (`overwrite/source/scripts`).
-  - [StandAlone] `mo2emulator=true` (enables standalone MO2 emulator mode).
-    Changes are saved automatically and persist across sessions.
-- **Mod Compatibility**: This is a development tool, not an in-game plugin.
-Generated mods are for Skyrim Special Edition/AE and require SKSE, OBody Next Generation, and Address Library for SKSE Plugins in-game.
-Test in MO2 or Vortex.
-- **Performance Tips**: Close other applications during file operations or compilation.
-Enable Quiet MODE in PCA to reduce console output and improve responsiveness.
-Restart the tool via File > Restart (Ctrl+R) if the UI lags.

 ---

 ## Updates and Revisions